Havana Peruvian embassy crisis: Gender and sexuality

-Cultural Impact
+Cultural impact

-The desperation of many Cubans to seek refuge that was first seen in the 1980 Peruvian embassy crisis and the several human rights violations within the island, inspired many pieces of literature, films, and documentaries; while marking the beginning of photo-journalism in Cuba.
-The first Cuban short film to be made about the refugee crisis was Laura, directed by Ana Rodriguezin 1990.
-Ana was later taken as a political prisoner by Castro's regime and was sent to jail for 19 years (Enciclopedia link).
+The desperation of many Cubans to seek refuge that was first seen in the 1980 Peruvian embassy crisis and the several human rights violations within the island, inspired many pieces of literature, films, and documentaries; while marking the beginning of photojournalism in Cuba.
+The first Cuban short film to be made about the refugee crisis was Laura, directed by Ana Rodriguez in 1990.
+Ana was later taken as a political prisoner by Castro's regime and was sent to jail for 19 years.
 The crisis also inspired other cinematographic works such as La Anunciación (2008) by Enrique Pineda Barnet and Memorias del Desarrollo (2010) by Miguel Coyula.
 The pictures taken by Santiago Alvarez showed the violence that surrounded the Peruvian embassy and the Mariel Boatlift and were used for the documentary Sueños al Parío, which had a sizeable cultural impact in and outside of Cuba.
 This documentary was censored by Castro's regime.